rswilkens/aclpub2-Tutorial/README.md

 This guide has been created to provide ACL Conferences and Workshops organisers with the instructions to follow to generate proceedings in aclpub2 format.

-## Should I read this guide?
+## Which reviewing platform is you conference/workshop using?
-- YES if you are using OpenReview as reviewing platform.
-We will explain how to generate the proceedings automatically from OpenReview.
+- OpenReview.
+This guide is for you, we will explain you how to generate the proceedings automatically from OpenReview.
-- YES if you are using EasyChair as reviewing platform.
-We will explain how to generate the proceedings manually.
+- EasyChair.
+We will explain you how to generate the proceedings manually.
-- NO, if your workshop is using SoftConf as reviewing platform.
-In this case, please follow the [ACLPUB instructions](https://github.com/acl-org/acl-pub/blob/gh-pages/aclpub-start.md).
+- SoftConf.
+Please follow the [ACLPUB instructions](https://github.com/acl-org/acl-pub/blob/gh-pages/aclpub-start.md).

 ## Setup